AllanKoder/Perseus/test_project/README.md

 ### Customization

-- Edit `perseus.yaml` or `sample.yaml` to change source paths, output location, or required fields.
+- Edit `perseus.yaml` to change source paths, output location, or required fields.
 - Add more `.pdoc` files or code blocks to expand the documentation.